 The fact that even the gods had a prophesied fate that they could not escape, in the form of the Ragnarok apocalypse, reflects the power that the Vikings gave to the idea of fate.

-The Norse symbol known today as the Web of Wyrd represented the matrix of fates, as crafted by the Norns, who controlled the fate of everything in the Norse cosmos.
+The Norse symbol is known today as the Web of Wyrd and represents the matrix of fates, as crafted by the Norns, who controlled the fate of everything in the Norse cosmos.

 The symbol was made up of nine interlocking staves, nine being a sacred number among the Vikings: there were nine worlds, and Odin hung off Yggdrasil for nine days to learn the secrets of the runes.